 Area Data Coordination Platform

-By linking and sharing information such as administrative procedures, health, transportation, disaster prevention, and tourism between various services that support people's lives, we will provide services optimized for individual needs and promote regional digitalization.
-By utilizing information through Area Data Coordination Platform, we aim to promote digital transformation in local communities and realize a society where diverse happiness can be realized.
+By linking and sharing information such as administrative procedures, health, transportation, disaster prevention, and tourism between various services that support people's lives, we will provide services optimized for individual needs and promote digitalization in local communities.
+By utilizing information through area Data Coordination Platform, we aim to promote digital transformation in local communities and realize a society where diverse happiness can be realized.

 Notice